minetrackerorg/detector_device/README.md

 -APPEND
 -READ

-DIR: opens the "/Cassini_Hackathon_Data" folder in the SD card
+DIR: opens the "/Cassini_Hackathon_Data" folder in the SD card;
-START: sends magnetic field signal
+START: sends magnetic field signal;
-WRITE: creates test.txt file and writes the magnetic field signal to it
+WRITE: creates test.txt file and writes the magnetic field signal to it;
-APPEND: appends the magnetic field signal to the test.txt file
+APPEND: appends the magnetic field signal to the test.txt file;
-READ: reads the test.txt file
+READ: reads the test.txt file;